 - Traffic monitoring: Video analytics can provide insights useful for analyzing traffic and monitoring traffic jams.
 In addition to detecting dangerous accidents and situations, traffic monitoring gives quantitative insights on the number of vehicles in areas at specific times and traffic patterns.
 In the case of an accident, these analytical systems involving traffic analysis later provide police with assistance for collecting evidence in case of litigation.

 - Vehicle counting: This aspect of video analytics involves differentiating between cars, trucks, buses, taxis in order to generate helpful statistics used to obtain insights about traffic.
-Speed cameras can record the concentration of fast-moving cars in one area compared to another, which can be helpful for the city to know which implementations of traffic control are effective.
+Network cameras can record the concentration of fast-moving cars in one area compared to another, which can be helpful for the city to know which implementations of traffic control are effective.
 Vehicle counting also provides insights for when future road maintenance needs to occur.

 Video analytics remains an interesting aspect and application of computer vision as a part of visual artificial intelligence.
 Explore more video analysis applications that you can build, customize, deploy and operate with the Viso Suite platform.

 If you enjoyed this article, we suggest you read more about the applications of computer vision.
 Articles we recommend include: